MatthewJDavis/matthewjdavis.github.io/_posts/2019-04-28-tagging-unnamed-ec2-volumes-powershell.md

 ## The code

 Full code can be found in my PowerShell [Github repo].
+See the AWS post on [Setting up a PowerShell Development Environment].

 Below is the complete code for the lambda,

-The #requires statement is needed for any modules that the lambda requires to run.
-For this one, it is just the AWS module, but you can include any modules that run are PowerShell core compatible.
+The #requires statement is needed for any modules that will be used by the lambda.
+For this one it is just the AWS module, but you can include any modules that are PowerShell core compatible.

 The list of volumes is saved into the variable VolumeList and a new list object is created to hold the volumes that don't have a name tag.
-The list is iterated over to check for a name tag, if it doesn't exist, the instance id and volume id is stored in the NoNameTagVolumeList variable.
+The VolumeList variable is iterated over to check for a name tag, if it doesn't exist, the instance id and volume id is stored in the NoNameTagVolumeList variable.

 The NoNameTagVolumeList is iterated over and name tags are created from either the name tag of the instance the volume the snapshot was created from is attached to, or if the instance does not have a name tag, then the instance ID is used and this is applied to the volume.